Hey Kids (Start Here)

 Volker felt unspeakably jealous.

-“Come on,” Volker whispered encouragingly.
-“I’m not so bad.”
-The A-corder brightened up, its blue turning a little more intense.
-“There ya go.”
-Volker looked up to find Telford watching him.
+“Oh, c’mon,” Volker whispered encouragingly, “I’m not so bad.”
+The A-corder brightened up, its blue turning the color of shallow sea under sun.
+“There ya go!”

-Telford glared at the pair of them, then seemed to decide that glaring at Rush was more productive.
+Telford glowered at the pair of them, then decided glaring at Rush was more productive.

 “It’s radioactive and fine,” Rush clarified.
-“Unless you plan on drinking the stuff or living here for a prolonged period.”
+“Unless you plan on drinking the stuff or living here.”
 He stepped delicately into the dark liquid.

-They started forward again, the beams of their flashlights reflecting irregularly off the surface of the water, throwing the sides of the passage and the ceiling into better relief.
-Volker followed the metal paneling with his eyes, noting the dark crust of blue-gray rust that coated every surface.
+They started forward again, and the water went from a sheen over the floor to a few centimeters deep.
+The beams of their flashlights shone off its surface, which threw the sides of the passage and the ceiling into better relief.
+A patina of blue-gray rust coated every surface.

-As they went, Volker kept the A-corder in his hand.
-He glanced down at it often.
+As they went, Volker kept the A-corder in his hand and glanced down at it often.

 Finally, they came to a door.

-“This,” Volker mouthed to Telford, waving a hand at their current surroundings, “is meant to be submerged.”
+“This,” Volker pointed at the paired, diverging drains, “is meant to be submerged.”
 He pointed at the door in front of them.
 “That’s an airlock.
-Water,” he continued in a whisper, “floods this place.”
+Water,” he continued, “floods this place.”

-Telford directed his flashlight into the darkness of the opening.
-It hit another door of dull gray metal that was located less than five feet behind the first.
+Telford directed his flashlight into the dark opening.
+It hit another door of dull gray metal less than five feet behind the first.
 The space was small.

 So small.

 Rush grabbed him by the front of his leather jacket and yanked him in, arranging a quick apposition of lips and ears.
-“It is,” the other man said, so quietly Volker could barely hear him.
-“It is worth it.”
+“It is,” the other man said so quietly Volker could barely hear him, “worth it.”
 Rush shoved him back.
-“Pull yourself together,” he snapped.
+“Pull yourself together.”

 “We have to know,” Rush mouthed at Volker.

-“Because they never would have voluntarily abandoned this,” Rush whispered, the words tripping over one another.
+“They never would have voluntarily abandoned a place such as this,” Rush whispered, the words tripping over one another.
 “Never.
 Do you understand?
 Please understand.
 When people are unwilling to stay—”

 “Yes,” Rush said.
 “But not here.
 Not here.”

 “There’s always a workaround,” Rush whispered.
 “Always.
 Even for coercive persuasion.
 There must be.
-We just have to find it.”
+We just have to find it.
+There’s one here t’find.”

 Volker tried to force air into his lungs.
-He nodded, the movement likely invisible in the dim light.
+He nodded.

 “What are you guys talking about?”
-Telford called back, out of the dark, small space.
+Telford called out of the small, dark space.

-“Dr. Volker needs help with his iPhone,” Rush said dryly, following Telford into the confining dark.
+“Dr. Volker needs help with his iPhone.”
+Rush followed Telford into the confining dark.
 “Fear not, I’ve made him an appointment at the Genius Bar.”

 “For the last time, asshole, we’re calling him Dale.”

-Volker followed them, stepping into the confined space of the airlock with great difficulty.
-In the oblique light that came from Telford’s vacillating flashlight, he could see the other man attempting to turn the wheel of the far door.
+Volker followed, stepping into the confined airlock with great difficulty.
+In the oblique light that came from Telford’s flashlight, he saw the other man working the wheel of the forward door.

-“If this place is really meant to protect against differential pressures,” Volker whispered, “then that side isn’t going to open until this side is closed.”
+“If this place is meant to protect against differential pressures,” Volker said, “then that side won’t open until this side is closed.”

-Telford stopped struggling against the immovable wheel and stood, the hand holding his flashlight braced against the thin rim of metal attached to the door.
-“I know,” he said.
+Telford stopped struggling against the immovable wheel and stood, one hand braced on the thin rim of metal fixed to the door.
+“I know.”

 With a clang that startled both of them, Rush pulled the rear door shut.

-Volker shut his eyes.
-The frantic pounding of his heart drove all the air out of his lungs.
+Volker squeezed his eyes shut in a long blink.
+The frantic pounding of his heart drove the air out of his lungs.

-Along the walls, vertical panels of backlit hieroglyphic writing flared to life, glowing gold in the darkness.
+Along the walls, vertical panels of backlit hieroglyphs flared to life, glowing gold in the darkness.

-Volker took in a slow breath and tried to focus on the script that flowed down the walls around them, picking out the words for “power,” some kind of variant of the word “time,” and “water,” right away.
-There were also corresponding sets of numbers.
+Volker took a slow breath and tried to focus on the script that flowed down the walls.
+He picked out the words for “power,” some kind of variant of the word “time,” and “water,” right away.
+There were corresponding sets of numbers.

 “Ah,” Rush said.
 “Propitious.”

-“The time of our arrival,” Rush scanned his way over the glowing script.
+“The time of our arrival,” Rush ran his gaze down the glowing script.
 “These tunnels are cyclically flooded.”

-“Maybe they were,” Telford said dubiously, “back when this place was in operation, but that body we came across had been there for at least a few days.”
+“Maybe they were,” Telford said, “back when this place was in operation, but that body we came across had been there for at least a few days.”

 “It was close to the surface,” Rush said.